kinghows/SQL_Report/README.md

 use crontab regularly perform sql_report.sh

-If your report results are in other languages, modify the cursor.execute('SET NAMES GBK') as the appropriate encoding format.and -s txt will report an error.
+If your mysql report results are in other languages, modify the cursor.execute('SET NAMES GBK') as the appropriate encoding format.

 Enjoy it!